 Porn doesn’t only affect consumers

-Here’s an inconvenient truth: while porn is something you can choose to consume by yourself, watching explicit videos of strangers having sex doesn’t just affect you—it affects your partner too, but not for the better.
+Here’s an inconvenient fact: while porn is something you can choose to consume by yourself, watching explicit videos of strangers having sex doesn’t just affect you—it can affects your partner too.

 Can you have it both ways?